githedgehog/docs/docs/install-upgrade/overview.md

 At this stage, the fabric hands out DHCP addresses to the switches via the management network.
 Optionally, you can monitor this process by going through the following steps:
 - enter `k9s` at the command prompt
-- use the arrow keys to select the boot pod TODO (use the specific name)
+- use the arrow keys to select the pod named `fabric-boot`
 - the logs of the pod will be displayed showing the DHCP lease process
 - use the switches screen of `k9s` to see the heartbeat column to verify the connection between switch and controller.
     - to see the switches type `:switches` (like a vim command) into `k9s`